OnePlaceSolutions/OnePlaceLiveSitePnP/README.md

     > ![](./README-Images/image3.png)

-4. (Optional) (SharePoint Online Only) (Multi-Tenant) The latest [SharePoint Online Management Shell](https://www.microsoft.com/en-au/download/details.aspx?id=35588) installed on the machine you are running the script from.
-This is required if you would like the script to create a Site Collection for you automatically, and/or if you are deploying the template for a different Tenant to your own (eg, you are an Agent or Partner and are logged in to your own Microsoft 365 Tenant on your machine).
+4. (SharePoint Online Only) (Multi-Tenant) The latest [PnP.PowerShell](https://pnp.github.io/powershell/articles/installation.html) installed on the machine you are running the script from.
+You can run this command in PowerShell to install it.
+*Note that you will need to ensure you have uninstalled any previous PnP Cmdlets prior to running this.*
+    ```
+    Install-Module -Name "PnP.PowerShell" -AllowPrerelease
+    ```
+    This will also require your Microsoft 365 Administrator to grant App access to the PnP Management Shell in your 365 Tenant.
+You can check for this ahead of running the script by entering this command in PowerShell
+    ```
+    Register-PnPManagementShellAccess
+    ```

 5. If you need to deploy this Site without GitHub Access (eg, On-Premise deployment without internet access, secure environment), please download the applicable PowerShell Script ([SharePoint 2013/2016/2019](./oneplaceSolutionsSite-Config-v2-onPrem-classic.ps1) or [SharePoint Online](./oneplaceSolutionsSite-Config-v3-SPO-modern.ps1)), template XML ([SharePoint 2013/2016/2019](./oneplaceSolutionsSite-template-v2.xml) or [SharePoint Online](./oneplaceSolutionsSite-template-v3-modern.xml)) and [logo PNG](./oneplacesolutions-logo.png) and place them in '%LocalAppData%\Temp' on the machine you plan to run the script offline from.
 You must deploy from the downloaded templates within 7 days, or the script will consider them to be stale and attempt to download current versions from GitHub.